Opened: April 1964

 One of the oddest (and perhaps most dangerous) attractions to ever call Lagoon home was probably the Flying Swings.
 My assumption is that it didn’t last long.
 When the Julian Bamberger Fountain was installed in 1965, the ride was just west of it (about where Space Scrambler sits now).
-But it might have been on the east side of the Midway when it opened, as shown in the photo to the right.
+But it might have been on the east side of the Midway when it opened, as shown in the photo above.
 The number of seasons it operated at the park is also unknown, but it was listed in a 1972 newspaper ad.

 Below are excerpts of emails I’ve received from those who experienced the attraction at Lagoon and other parks.